Menu

 ETD(Estimated Time of Departure)

 The scheduled departure date and time of the ship.
-(An anti) ETA
+(Anti) ETA

 even keel

-Even Keel, etc. (a state where bow draft and stern draft are equal)
+Even Keel, equal draft (the bow and stern draft are equal)

 exclusive use